AbhirajkarBajpai/Tic_Tac_Toe_Game/README.md

 ## Overview

-This is a customizable Tic-Tac-Toe game where users can define the grid size (n x n) and the win streak (m) needed to win the game.
-The game is designed to be responsive and can be played on both desktop and mobile devices.
+The Tic-Tac-Toe game provided here is highly customisable, allowing to specify the size of the grid (n x n) as well as the win streak (m) for victory.
+The game has been designed to be responsive and can be played on both desktop and mobile devices.

 ## Features